-1 Vehicles are tested at their loaded vehicle weight (LVW) for these standards.

-2 Applies only to vehicles while being operated at low altitude.
+1 Applies only to vehicles while being operated at low altitude.

-3 See subsection (d)(2)(A)2. for details of 1 mg/mi particulate standard phase-in.
+2 See subsection (d)(2)(A)2. for details of 1 mg/mi particulate standard phase-in.

-4 For manufacturers other than small volume manufacturers, the ULEV125 category is only applicable for the 2026 through 2028 model years.
+3 For manufacturers other than small volume manufacturers, the ULEV125 category is only applicable for the 2026 through 2028 model years.
 For small volume manufacturers, this category is applicable for the 2026 through 2034 model years.